 About

-The Circle of Harmony HIV/AIDS Wellness Conference is a unique event.
-It is the only conference of its kind devoted to addressing HIV/AIDS prevention and substance abuse prevention from a distinctly Native American perspective.
+The Circle of Harmony HIV/AIDS Wellness Conference (COH) is a unique event.
+It is the only conference of its kind devoted to addressing HIV/AIDS services and related syndemic impacts from a distinctly Indigenous perspective.
+COH is coordinated by the Albuquerque Area Indian Health Board's Community Health Education and Resiliency Program with input from experts i the field of HIV and members of the National Native HIV Network.

 History

-In the early 1980s, HIV was considered an urban, “gay white man’s disease” which would never reach remote tribal communities and would therefore never affect Native Americans.
-Risk factors for HIV such as sexual orientation and sexual behaviors are and were topics not easily discussed within Native communities.
-Therefore, few individuals or organizations were educated about HIV or risk factors associated with infection, especially unprotected sex.
+In the early 1980s, HIV was considered an urban, “gay white man’s disease” which would never reach remote tribal communities, villages, or islands and would therefore never affect American Indian/Alaska Natives and Native Hawaiian/Pacific Islanders.
+Risk factors for HIV, such as sexual orientation and sexual behaviors, were and still are topics not easily discussed within Indigenous communities.
+Therefore, few individuals or organizations were educated about HIV or risk behaviors associated with transmission, especially sex without barriers.

-Since its inception in 1999, the Circle of Harmony (COH) has sought to fill gaps in knowledge about HIV infection.
-Experts familiar with HIV infection, risk factors associated with infection, and Native communities have been recruited to present at the conference.
-Health care workers, substance abuse counselors, community health representatives, educators, and others who work directly with Native Americans were invited and encouraged to attend the conference.
-Tribal leaders were also encouraged to attend to learn about factors that put their own community members at risk of HIV infection.
+Since its inception in 1999, the Circle of Harmony HIV/AIDS Wellness Conference (COH) has sought to fill gaps in knowledge about HIV.
+Experts familiar with HIV prevention, testing, care, biomedical strategies, and Native communities have been recruited to present at the conference.
+Health educators, community health representatives, harm reduction specialists, medical professions, and others who work directly with AI/ANs and NH/PIs are invited and encouraged to attend the conference.
+Tribal leaders are also strongly encouraged to attend to learn about factors that put their own community members at risk of HIV infection.